 The third LP – Stick To Me (1977) – was not as well-received by the rock press, which criticised Nick Lowe‘s production and some of Parker’s new songs.
 And the two-record live set The Parkerilla (1978) was a flawed attempt to capture the band’s powerful live presence on vinyl.

 Parker’s erstwhile backing band also performed as an individual entity and released some enjoyable albums, including Frogs, Sprouts, Clogs & Krauts (in retaliation to Fleetwood Mac naming one of their LPs Rumours).

 1979’s Squeezing Out Sparks (his first album on his new label, Arista) was Parker’s best work.
 His still-bitter songs had a blossoming maturity and in Passion Is No Ordinary Word he had a) a point and b) his best song until Temporary Beauty.

 When Squeezing Out Sparks failed to win the audience he deserved, Parker sank into creative confusion.
 The albums kept coming – The Up Escalator (1980) and – after The Rumour split up – Another Grey Area (1982), The Real Macaw (1983) and Steady Nerves (1985) – but no combination of producer and players seemed able to unlock Parker’s heart.

 Consequently, Parker seized control of all aspects of The Mona Lisa’s Sister (1988).
 He co-produced the album with Brinsley Schwarz (one of The Rumour’s original guitarists), Andrew Bodnar – also from The Rumour – played bass, and when his label, Atlantic, began to suggest changes, Parker bolted to RCA and made them promise to release the album his way.

-Parker now lives in Woodstock in upstate New York where he continues to record and writes fiction (he published a set of short stories in 2000 entitled Carp Fishing On Valium).
+Parker moved to Woodstock in upstate New York where he continued to record and write fiction (he published a set of short stories in 2000 entitled Carp Fishing On Valium).